 I’m one of those people who can concentrate on something and completely lose track of time, I become totally absorbed in what I’m doing.
 A few years back I was worried – like a lot of people are – that my smart phone was shortening my attention span.
 I took several tests to determine my ability to focus, and got top marks in every one.
 But anecdotally I’d say I find it much harder to watch a slow movie, or read a book, than I did once upon a time.

 I’m not on Facebook, and never have been.
 The whole notion reminded me of the school playground, and those handwritten best friend lists kids used to carry around at one stage.
 You lived in fear of being crossed off somebody’s list, it wasn’t a healthy mindset.
 At various points in my life I’ve wondered whether I’m missing out and have contemplated joining – but I didn’t, in the end, and it seems like a good decision today as I rarely meet somebody who actually seems to enjoy using it.
 I’d liken Twitter to cigarette smoking – compulsive, addictive, but not very much fun.
 Instagram is my favourite of the social media platforms, especially since it takes the least time to catch up with, and it’s visual.
 And the mood on there is positive, on the whole.
-But I only joined it recently, so it might be a honeymoon period!
+Though I haven’t been posting much, recently…

 I was Tom Cruise’s hand double in the first Mission Impossible movie.
 He’s very short, and very charismatic.
 Ask me about it when you see me… ;-)